 If you told me years ago that I would endure a prolonged season of darkness in my marriage, I would not believe you.
 I had a strong, thriving marriage – or so I thought.

-But God had work to do in our lives, and the darkness was the beginning of what would lead to our redemption.
+But God had work to do in our lives, and the darkness was the beginning of what would lead to our redemption and to the restoration of our marriage.
 While it made no sense to us, God was going ahead of us and making the path straight.

 Through His grace and mercy, our marriage is stronger than it has been!